French banks agree with Macron to freeze fees in 2019 to appease protests

 Macron summoned the country’s top bankers on Tuesday to discuss measures to alleviate the cost of living for ordinary people as part of his efforts to end weeks of nationwide protests.

-The CEOs of BNP Paribas, Societe Generale, Credit Agricole and other non listed banks all attended the meeting that followed a widely-watched Macron address broadcast on national TV channels on Monday.
+The CEOs of BNP Paribas (BNPP.PA), Societe Generale (SOGN.PA), Credit Agricole (CAGR.PA) and other non listed banks all attended the meeting that followed a widely-watched Macron address broadcast on national TV channels on Monday.

 The freezing of banking fees and a cap set on overdraft fees for poorest clients would represent between 500 million and 600 million euros ($682 million) in spending power for the banks’ retail customers, the presidency said.